Thar she blows, Jacques Cousteau

 It won't hurt if you don't move

-Do I want you?
-Twist my arm.
+Do I want to?
+Twist my arm

-Musical chairs, double dares, memorized stairs,
+Yeah musical chairs, double dares, memorized stairs

-Shootin off flares, springtime hares and broken-down mares
+Shootin' off flares, springtime hares, broken-down mares

-Coward phones, big soup stones, prideless loans,
+Yeah coward phones, big soup stones, prideless loans

 Martyrs don't do much for me